MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/10-build-and-dependency-management/40-maven/codelab04/README.md

 **Do yourself a favor and do not look at the solution beforehand!**

 The `maven-multi-module-project` project on our GitHub project contains a solution for this codelab.
+- Clone (or Fork, then Clone) the project: https://github.com/switchfully/maven-multi-module-project
 - Explore the project
 - Run the build: `mvn clean package`
     - Which module gets compiled first?
 Why?